hectorgordillogarcia/Smart-MailBox/README.md

 This project presents a **Smart Mailbox** system designed to detect the arrival of physical letters and notify the user in real time using a Telegram bot.
 It integrates sensors, a camera, and servo-controlled locking mechanisms, offering full remote control and monitoring from any device via Telegram.

+All functionalities have been implemented using a **Raspberry Pi 3 Model B**, which acts as the central controller for all hardware and software operations.

 ---

 ## 🔧 How It Works